Last Updated on Samuel Franklinby

 - Repair: With weapons and equipment quickly degrading with use a higher initial repair skill allow you to combine similar items together at greater efficiency.
 With your items being in better shape you’ll protect yourself from harm while also being able to deal more damage to enemies.

-Other viable options for starting skills to consider are:
+Other viable options for best skills in Fallout 3 to consider are:

 - Speech: An early boost to speech can provide players the opportunity to talk your way through a quest without conflict or boost your quest reward to make for an easier start in the tough Wasteland.
 If this sounds like your sort of character than swap this for repair from the above recommendations to provide a different type of utility.